dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 stream with a ``<byte-character>`` element type, and the exception occurs during the attempt to coerce an integer into a byte character.

-We could simply change the file stream’s element type to :drm:`<integer>`.
+We could simply change the file stream's element type to :drm:`<integer>`.

 In fact, we have not yet looked at the call that created the file stream.
 That call is ``reversi-game-save-game``.